 The operating segments have been split into two main segments, Cards and Loans.
-To determine what qualifies for these segments the nature of the product offered and the risk profile of the product is considered.
+To determine classification between the segments the nature of the product offered and the risk profile of the product is considered.

 Segment results that are reported to the Board include items directly attributable to a segment as well as those that can be allocated on a reasonable basis.